Bypass the primary and secondary navigation and continue reading the main body of the page

 • An individualized, goal-oriented, community-based health assessment and care plan of the person’s preferences.

-These are highly marketable clinical practice skills that enables our BSN-prepared graduates to perform holistic nursing care with their culturally diverse patients and communities they serve.
+These are highly marketable clinical practice skills that enable our BSN-prepared graduates to perform holistic nursing care with their culturally diverse patients and communities they serve.

 Our Students are Well-Suited to Serve Diverse Populations